Last Updated on August 11, 2023

 Yes, they come in a glass bottle, but they almost always have different plastic parts.

-After years of searching, I think I’ve finally found a few items that are really working for my skin thanks to the recommendation of my esthetician, but they do come in plastic.
+After years of searching, I think I’ve finally found a few items that are really working for my skin, thanks to the recommendation of my esthetician — but they do come in plastic.

 I’ve decided to stop sweating it.

-I figure if I’m able to reduce 99% of packaging waste but finally found a few green products (that are working!) then that’s fine by me.
+I figure if I’m able to reduce 99% of packaging waste but finally found a few green products (that are working!), then that’s fine by me.

 I send my makeup and skincare empties back to Terracycle so I know that they’re in good hands.

 Many places like Credo and l’Occitane have programs where you can drop your beauty products off and they’ll send them back to Terracycle for you.
+By investing in natural makeup and recycling waste, I feel as though I’m doing my part for the environment and for my skin.

 I don’t know how or why I used to accumulate so many beauty products.
+My makeup kit consisted of dozens of products.

 I’m not sure if they bred at night, but man, I wound up with so many different colors of eyeshadow that I never wore.

-When I started going zero waste, I really started to pay attention to how I was accumulating items and what I actually used.
+So when I started going zero waste, I really started to pay attention to how I was accumulating items and what I actually used.

 I noticed that I wore the exact same products every single day.